Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/04/neue-faqs-zum-thema-return-to-the-office-future-of-work.md

 ## Staffnet

 Now you can find various FAQs about flexible working, working from home as well as mobile working on the website Flexible Working - FAQs | ETH Zürich .

-If you have any questions about the workshop concept, please contact the Leadership & Development department.
-If you have any questions about regulations and guidelines, the HR Partners (HR Consulting) will be happy to assist you.